 Photographer Creates Giant Wave Sculptures from Deadwood in Hamburg Forest

-Reflecting on the inspiration behind the work, Gläscher shared, “In autumn 2020, the fear of the second wave of the COVID-19 pandemic dominated daily life in Germany.
+Talking about what inspired the project, Gläscher said, “In autumn 2020, the fear of the second wave of the COVID-19 pandemic dominated daily life in Germany.
 Amidst widespread government restrictions and personal uncertainty, I was drawn to explore the raw power of nature—the unstoppable force capable of bringing one of the world’s wealthiest nations to a complete standstill.”

 More info: Instagram | JörgGläscher